 This operation involves an incision in the lower part of the tummy.
 Stitches are placed inside the pelvis to help to support the opening of the bladder during exercise or coughing.
-The success rate of this operation is about the same as for mid-urethral slings (eg TOT), but it is a bigger procedure with a longer recovery time.
-However, this operation may be preferable in certain patients.
+The operation can also be done laparoscopically (key-hole surgery) in most cases.
+The success rate of this operation is about the same as for mid-urethral slings (eg TOT) and autologous slings (ie about 80% of people are happy with the improvement in their incontinence).

 Colposuspension may be recommended in the following circumstances:

 - Patients who want to avoid using a synthetic tape such as TVT or TOT